shotashirai/Data-Analysis-Pipeline/README.md

 Boruta is a strong feature selection algorithm designed as a wrapper around a Random Forest classification algorithm.
 However, it is ***slow***.
 In this code, the feature selection by Boruta is the main bottleneck for efficient computation.
 Boruta is basically implemented with Random Forest classification, but other models can be used and result in better performance. (ref: https://github.com/scikit-learn-contrib/boruta_py/issues/80)

 To compare the performance, three regressor models (Random Forest, XGBoost, lightGBM) were tested.
-The table below shows the elapsed time to select features and accuracy of the prediction (MAPE: Mean Absolute Percentage Error).
-All models shows very similar accuracy values (1.6 +/- 0.1%), but lightGBM shows a significant performance for efficient computation.
-So, optimized version of the code, **lightGBM** is used for feature selection with BorutaPy.
+The table below shows the elapsed time to select features and the accuracy of the prediction (MAPE: Mean Absolute Percentage Error).
+All models show very similar accuracy values (1.6 +/- 0.1%), but lightGBM shows a significant performance for efficient computation.
+So, an optimized version of the code, **lightGBM** is used for feature selection with BorutaPy.

 | Model                   | Elapsed time | Accuracy (MAPE) |
 | ----------------------- | ------------ | --------------- |